-- 18. I’m a state user of RCRAInfo, will I need to re-register for access to e-Manifest?
+18. I’m a state user of RCRAInfo, do I need to re-register for access to e-Manifest?

-No, you will be able to access manifests and reports via the e-Manifest module in RCRAInfo.
-For state users that correct manifests, you will need to request the e-Manifest Maintenance role be added to your account.
+No, you are able to access manifests and reports via the e-Manifest module in RCRAInfo.
+For state users that wish to correct manifests, you will need to request the e-Manifest Maintenance role be added to your account.